The 7 Elements of Design Innovation™

 What to ask: What systems and internal capabilities will we leverage or evolve?

-What it is: Process and capabilities design are paramount in building a culture focused on user-centered value creation.
+What it is: Process and capabilities design are paramount in building a culture focused on design innovation.
 Through capabilities design, a company’s financial, physical, intellectual, and human resources can be connected in more agile and elastic ways to inspire dynamic and unexpected value creation, improving core functions and driving a healthier workplace.

 A company’s core process design can also leverage a user-centered approach to challenge organizational conventions and prototype new approaches to corporate strategy, R&D, knowledge management, and skills development.